jusspatel/News/README.md

 ### First of all go to the releases section ,then :
 1. Download the repository as GnewsSetup.exe (Click where `GnewsSetup.exe` is given).
+2. A windows defender message might popup .
+If it does , click on More Info and then click Run Anyway
-2. Run the file , and do as the instructions say during the setup (Prefer to create a desktop icon).
+3. Run the file , and do as the instructions say during the setup (Prefer to create a desktop icon).
-3. After 2 or 3 minutes of setting up , go to the start menu and you'll see the application there.
+4. After 2 or 3 minutes of setting up , go to the start menu and you'll see the application there.
-4. Just double click and run it!
+5. Just double click and run it!

 </details>